tetalandra/tetalandra/README.md

 👋 Hi there, I'm Landra!

 Welcome to my GitHub profile!
-I'm a full-stack developer, learner, cybersecurity enthusiasist and UI/UX designer from Rwanda.
+I'm a full-stack developer, student, cybersecurity enthusiasist and UI/UX designer from Rwanda.

 ---